roccodebellis/iOS-iBeacon-Demo/iOS_Beacon_Documentation.md

 ### Limitations:

 - *Short background execution time*: When an iOS app is sent to the background, it can only run for a few seconds (30 seconds to 3 minutes depending on the case).
-After this period, beacon ranging stops unless specific steps are taken.
+After this period, beacon ranging stops unless specific steps are taken【13†source】.
-- *iBeacon vs Other Beacons*: Manufacturer advertisements (e.g., AltBeacon) are blocked in the background when using CoreBluetooth. iBeacons can still be detected using CoreLocation, but this requires additional background permissions.
+- *Beacon ranging timeout*: Ranging for beacons in the background is subject to a 10-minute limit by iOS, after which the app will stop scanning for beacons unless it is brought to the foreground【14†source】.

 ### Extending Background Time:

 To extend background execution time, you can use a combination of CoreLocation and background tasks:

-1. Enable Location Background Mode:
+1. **Enable Location Background Mode**:
 In your Info.plist, add the location mode to UIBackgroundModes to allow the app to run location services in the background.

 ```xml